Boulder Creek, California

-Boulder Creek (/'bəʊl.dəɹ 'kɹiːk/) is a small rural mountain community in the coastal Santa Cruz Mountains.
+Boulder Creek (/'bəʊl.dəɹ 'kɹiːk/) is an unincorporated place in the coastal Santa Cruz Mountains.
 It is a census-designated place (CDP) in Santa Cruz County, California, with a population of 5,429 as of the 2020 census.
 Throughout its history, Boulder Creek has been home to a logging town and a resort community, as well as a counter-culture haven.
 Today, it is identified as the gateway to Big Basin Redwoods State Park.